mughees-tariq/ChronoRift-OS-SFML/README.md

 # Chrono Rift ⚔️

-*Every OS concept you studied — processes, threads, shared memory, semaphores, signals, deadlock — now working together inside a real game.*
+*Every OS concept you studied (processes, threads, shared memory, semaphores, signals, deadlock) now working together inside a real game.*

 A multi-process turn-based tactical RPG built in C++ with SFML, developed as a semester project for CS 2006 - Operating Systems at FAST-NUCES.
 Lead your party of heroes against waves of enemies where every mechanic under the hood is a live, running OS concept.